hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 **better throughput**

+* Virtual threads perform best when running tasks that spend most of their time *blocked*.
-Because unlike platform threads, virtual threads release the underlying carrier thread when I/O is performed.
+* This is because virtual threads release the underlying carrier thread when I/O is performed.
-We saw this in the sequence diagram, and it results in better throughput when tasks are I/O-heavy.
+* We saw this in the sequence diagram, and it results in better throughput when tasks are I/O-heavy.
-(this also means that virtual threads will not significantly improve performance when tasks are CPU-heavy!)
+* It also means that virtual threads will not significantly improve performance when tasks are CPU-heavy, especially when they are long-running tasks.

+**not suitable for long-running CPU-intensive workloads**

+Virtual threads don't make code run any faster than platform threads, and they have some added overhead.
+Such as:

+* **Mounting & unmounting** at blocking points and emitting JVM Tool Interface notifications for each mount/unmount;
+* Extra **garbage collection** for each virtual thread object that is created;
+* **Multiplexing**: many virtual threads could be competing for a smaller pool of platform threads, which creates scheduling overhead;
+* **Starvation** of other virtual threads that are scheduled on the same carrier thread (especially when the active virtual thread is running a long-running CPU-intensive task).

 **pinned threads**